List of NHL players with 1,000 points: Season achievements

+On April 10, 2023, Claude Giroux of the Ottawa Senators and Joe Pavelski of the Dallas Stars both recorded their 1,000th career point.
+This was the first time in NHL history that two players scored their 1,000th point on the same day.

 Player achievements

 The fewest NHL games required to reach the mark was 424, set by Wayne Gretzky.
 Second quickest was Mario Lemieux, achieving the mark in his 513th game.
 In a sense, Gretzky was the fastest and the second fastest, as he scored his second 1,000 points (the NHL's only player ever to score 2,000 points in regular-season play) only 433 games after scoring his first 1,000 points.
-Of the eight defenseman to score 1,000 points, the fewest NHL games required was 770, set by Paul Coffey.
+Of the eight defensemen to score 1,000 points, the fewest NHL games required was 770, set by Paul Coffey.

 The slowest player to achieve 1,000 points was Patrick Marleau with 1,349 games followed by Nicklas Lidstrom with 1,336.

-Of the 95 players to score at least 1,000 points in their career, 56 reached the mark in fewer than 1,000 career games played.
+Of the 100 players to score at least 1,000 points in their career, 59 reached the mark in fewer than 1,000 career games played.

 Dave Andreychuk came closest to the statistical coincidence of scoring 1,000 points in exactly 1,000 games, scoring his 1,000th point in the 998th game he played.

 Of those on the list, Brian Propp came closest to 'not' achieving 1,000 points — reaching the mark with only eight games remaining in his final NHL season.
 Lanny McDonald scored his 1,000th point with only ten games remaining in his final season.
+Jason Spezza came the closest to never reach 1,000 points, retiring just 5 short at 995.

-Thirteen players could have made the list on assists alone.
-Wayne Gretzky, Ron Francis, Mark Messier, Ray Bourque, Paul Coffey, Adam Oates, Steve Yzerman, Jaromir Jagr, Gordie Howe, Marcel Dionne, Mario Lemieux, Joe Sakic and Joe Thornton have had at least 1,000 regular season assists in their NHL careers.
+Fourteen players could have made the list on assists alone.
+Wayne Gretzky, Ron Francis, Mark Messier, Ray Bourque, Paul Coffey, Adam Oates, Steve Yzerman, Jaromir Jagr, Gordie Howe, Marcel Dionne, Mario Lemieux, Joe Sakic, Joe Thornton, and Sidney Crosby have had at least 1,000 regular season assists in their NHL careers.

 Team achievements

 A total of 24 different NHL franchises have had a player score their 1,000th point while playing for the franchise.
 Including three franchises that have changed cities, there have been 27 different teams that have celebrated a player's 1,000th point.

-Seven players scored their 1,000th point while playing for the Detroit Red Wings and Pittsburgh Penguins, and six have done so with the New York Rangers, Toronto Maple Leafs, Chicago Blackhawks and the Boston Bruins.
+Seven players scored their 1,000th point while playing for the Detroit Red Wings, Pittsburgh Penguins, and Toronto Maple Leafs, and six have done so with the Boston Bruins, Chicago Blackhawks, and New York Rangers.